blinksocks/blinksocks/docs/config/README.md

 By default, blinksocks use "tcp" as transport, but you can take advantage of TLS technology to protect your data well.

-To enable blinksocks over TLS, you should:
+To enable blinksocks over TLS, you can:

 1. Generate `key.pem` and `cert.pem` on server

 ```
-// self-signed
+// Generate self-signed certificate
 $ openssl req -x509 -newkey rsa:4096 -nodes -sha256 -subj '/CN=localhost' \
     -keyout key.pem -out cert.pem
 ```